DHager/docker-php-library-demo/bin/readme.md

 The bash scripts in this folder are to demonstrate how you can use Docker to manage a PHP project even if you don't have PHP installed or are on Windows.
 Please consider them an example of what can be done, rather than a finished product that you need to use or extend.

-**Note:** If you wish to use a GUI, PHPStorm has its own separate way of handling a lot of the same tasks and responsibilities.
-Instructions for setting it up are not yet part of this project.
+**Note:** If you wish to use a GUI, PHPStorm has its own separate way of handling a lot of the same tasks and responsibilities, so instead of these scripts you will want to follow the instructions inside the `phpstorm/` folder.

 ### Starting up